swiftlang/swift-evolution/proposals/NNNN-swiftpm-proxy-configuration.md

 This was the simplest approach but fails the Xcode use case entirely.
 Environment variables are not available when Xcode invokes SPM, and requiring `launchctl setenv` is a poor user experience.
 A config file is necessary for GUI workflows.
 However, environment variables remain the most natural configuration mechanism for CI systems and command-line usage, which is why the proposal supports both — the config file for reliability across all contexts, and environment variables as a fallback for the common case.

-### Environment variables as the highest-priority override
+### Config file as the highest-priority override

-We considered making environment variables override the config file.
-This was rejected because it creates confusion: a developer might set `proxy.json` explicitly and then be surprised when an inherited environment variable overrides it in some contexts.
-The chosen precedence (file > env > system) ensures that explicit configuration always wins.
+We considered making the config file override environment variables.
+This was rejected because it deviates from the standard convention for CLI tools — environment variables are the established mechanism for callers to unambiguously force settings regardless of other configuration sources.
+A CI job that sets `http_proxy` expects it to take effect unconditionally.

 ### Extend `registries.json` with proxy settings